kali/lackr/README.md

 As an alternative to full page caching, we briefly considered html fragment caching inside the Rails application itself.
 Each card, for instance, could have been cached as a separate html fragment in memcache, replacing each time expensive database queries by a single memcache request.
-We had to discard this approach as it was not allowing us to cache the top content of the page (without expanding the card) thus solving only half our problem.
+We had to discard this approach as it was not allowing us to cache the top content of the page (without expanding the card) thus solving only half of our problem.

-We preferred to leverage a nifty feature that Varnish was including: edge-side include support.
-Edge Side Include main feature is the availibility of a cached delivered page to contain placeholder in the HTML text to be resolved at service time.
+We preferred to leverage a nifty feature that Varnish was including: Edge Side Include support.
+ESI main feature is the availibility of a cached delivered page to contain placeholder in the HTML text to be resolved at service time.

-One of the simplest usage of ESI with Varnish is to extract from a common page the infamous log-in/logged-as html fragment, so one single cached page can be served to all users, the backend being hit only to fetch a login box or a label in a very simple — so hopefully fast — query.
+One of the simplest usages of ESI with Varnish is to extract from a common page the infamous log-in/logged-as html fragment, so one single cached page can be served to all users, the backend being hit only to fetch a login box or a label in a very simple — so hopefully fast — query.